 Let’s make this Banana Cake!

 - Pour the milk into a liquid measuring cup, and add the vinegar to it.
 Stir and let sit at room temperature for a minimum of at least 10 minutes.
 Then stir again before adding to the cake batter when directed.

 - Preheat your oven to 350° F. Grease and lightly flour a 9 X 9-inch baking pan.

 - In a medium bowl, whisk together the dry ingredients – cake flour, baking soda and salt.

-- Cream the butter in a mixing bowl until smooth and then gradually add the sugar.
+- Cream butter in a large bowl on medium speed with a hand mixer or electric mixer.
+Gradually add the sugar.
 Mix until light, about two minutes.

-- Add the banana, eggs and vanilla to the butter mixture and mix well.
+- Add the mashed bananas, eggs and vanilla to the butter mixture and mix well.